 Tony Perkins has served as the President of Family Research Council since 2003, making him the longest serving president of the organization.

-Perkins had an extremist and concerning history before joining FRC.
+Perkins had an extremist and concerning history even before joining FRC.
 Perkins served as a police officer and covered up a conspiracy by anti-abortion activists which could have led to violence in Louisiana.
 Perkins infamously purchased the mailing list of former KKK Grand Wizard David Duke for $82,5000 while managing a U.S. Senate campaign in 1996.
-Perkins also gave a speech to a white supremacist group which described black people as a “retrograde species of humanity” in 2001.
+Perkins also gave a speech to a white supremacist group which described Black people as a “retrograde species of humanity” in 2001.

 Executive Vice President

 Jerry Boykin is the executive vice president at FRC.
 Prior to working at FRC, Boykin, who then worked at the Department of Defense, forced then President George W. Bush to publicly distance himself from Boykin’s claim that the war on terror was a Christian Struggle against Satan.
 Boykin also infamously called for there to be “no Mosques in America,” that Islam is not a religion, and that Muslims do not deserve First Amendment protections.